- We educate children on the importance of our environment.

 From highway exit ramps throughout town to parks and beaches, between street signs and the highly-trafficked intersections they denote, we distribute and award beautiful landscaping that helps make all of our lives a bit more upbeat.

-Spring and Fall cleanups began in 1986 and have been visibly successful throughout the years.
-Nevertheless, we persist in passing on the crucial importance in treating Town Properties as if they were our very own front yards.
+Spring and Fall cleanups began in 1986 and have been visibly successful throughout the year.
+We organize volunteers who aim to enhance Town Properties as if they were our very own front yards, for the good and the beauty of the community.

 During the dreary winter months, brightness and festivity can restore charm and cheer to even the shortest of days.
-We partner with local businesses to decorate Central Greenwich and beyond with Lights! on trees and hanging baskets on lampposts made with strictly volunteer labor.
+We partner with local businesses, and Sam Bridge Nursery, to decorate Central Greenwich and beyond with hanging baskets on lampposts made with strictly volunteer labor.

 Our partners, Greenwich Youth Conservation Program and Greenwich Recycling Advisory Board work with us to instill the values of smart and sound recycling practices on the next generation of Greenwich citizens.
 We are dedicated to educating our children about sustaining a healthy environment.

-On May 5th, 2018 the Greenwich Green & Clean in coordination with the Greenwich Fire Department hosted a town-wide effort to clean up areas affected by litter and the changing seasons.
-Thanks to everyone who came out to volunteer and if you would like to report a dirty site that will need attention in the fall, send us an email!
-Click below to find out more.
+On October 6th, 2018 the Greenwich Green & Clean in coordination with the Greenwich Fire Department will host a town-wide effort to clean up areas affected by litter and the changing seasons.
+Please send us an email letting us know about your ability to help out, or check out our volunteer page for more information.
+And feel free to report a dirty site that will need attention!
+Keep an eye out for our flyers around town and RSVP for our Facebook Event, to stay up-to-date.

 Try to “weed” these invaders out of your garden!
 You do not want invasive vines, plants, and trees on your property.